prabakd/File-Storage-SQL-IBM-Bluemix/README.md

 PreRequisites:
 1) Install flask and psycopg2 using pip command.
 2) Create a postgre SQL DB and link it with your app in IBM Bluemix
+3) Create the DB tables and insert the user details for login.
-3) In the server.py script replace the "XXXXX" with your postgre SQL DB credentials
+4) In the server.py script replace the "XXXXX" with your postgre SQL DB credentials

 Simple Flask app to sore and download the files from SQL DB
 ------------------------------------------------------------------